 9.1 Neither party shall be liable for any failure or delay to performance of obligations under this Agreement if such failure or delay results from any cause that is beyond the reasonable control of that Party including power failure, industrial action, civil unrest, fire, flood, storms, earthquakes, acts of terrorism, acts of war, governmental action or any other event that is beyond the control of the party in question.

-10.1 upUgo Ltd does not guarantee traffic to the Website or any specific results from the Services.
+10.1 Subject always to the terms of Schedule 1, whilst upUgo Ltd does not guarantee traffic to the Website or any specific results from the Services it does undertake to use its best endeavours to maximise the results of the Services for the benefit of the Client.
 This Agreement is not a service level agreement.

-10.2 To the extent permitted by law, by accepting the Services, Client acknowledges and represents that Client is not a consumer and no refund is payable in any circumstances whatsoever.
+10.2 To the extent permitted by law, by accepting the Services, Client acknowledges and represents that Client is not a consumer and unless otherwise provided for within these Terms or in Schedule 1, no refund is payable in any circumstances whatsoever.

 10.3 Nothing in the Services or the Work constitutes any recommendations or advice from upUgo Ltd regarding the marketing or promotion of the Client’s products or services and any marketing campaign shall remain the Client’s commercial decision in its absolute discretion.

-10.5 In no circumstances will either party be liable for any consequential or indirect damages, loss of profits, or any other similar or analogous loss resulting from the Services or the Work, whether based on warranty, contract, tort, negligence, in equity or any other legal theory.
+10.5 In no circumstances will either party be liable for any consequential or indirect damages, loss of profits, or any other similar or analogous loss resulting from the Services or the Work, whether based on warranty, contract, tort, negligence, in equity or any other legal theory and each parties total maximum liability to the other, for a breach of these Terms, including any breach of any indemnity, shall not exceed £100,000.

-10.6 The Client shall indemnify upUgo Ltd for, and hold it harmless against any loss, damage, costs, expenses, liability, deduction, contribution, assessment or claim (including reasonable legal and preparation costs) arising in connection with: (a) any access to the Website; (b) any breach of its obligations under this Agreement; (c) any third party claims that may arise from the Services or any public disclosure or misuse of the Work; and (d) any tax, penalty, fine or interest incurred or payable in connection with the Services or in consequence of breach of this Agreement.
+10.6 The Client shall indemnify upUgo Ltd for, and hold it harmless against any loss, damage, costs, expenses, liability, deduction, contribution, assessment or claim (including reasonable legal costs) arising in connection with any access to the Website;

 11 TERMINATION, AMENDMENT AND ASSIGNMENT